A star falls in to the abyss. 3rd January 2022

 He wants me gone.

-He doesn't pick up on how I'm feeling judged, he certainly isn't going to let me know what he thinks or feels - thus perpetuating the 'ghosts'.
+He doesn't pick up on how I'm feeling judged and ask what that actually feels like, he certainly isn't going to let me know how he feels - thus perpetuating the 'ghosts'.

 I'm not having it, I'm not going to be told that going 'is for your own good' when it clearly isn't!